Compliance: enquiry work: discovery

 See the available Action Guide on ‘Discovery: Update Payments on Account for Next Year’ (SAM31054).

 Student Loan repayments

 If the discovery assessment relates to 2000-2001 or later and the taxpayer is required to make Student Loan repayments through SA, the Student Loan repayment liability must be agreed with the taxpayer.
+The additional Student Loan repayments need to be calculated using the customer’s correct plan type.
+If you are unsure of the plan type, you can call the East Kilbride Student Loans Unit (EKSLU) for assistance.
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000) These numbers are for HMRC staff only and are not to be given to the public.
 You must also amend the SA record to make sure that the correct amount is notified to the Student Loans Company.

 There are three different scenarios